-A full practice exam on AP Course Audit.
+Secure exams for classroom use, available on the AP Course Audit website.
 Log in to your account and then click on the Secure Documents link within the Resources section of your Course Status page.

 The Past Exam Questions page, which features free-response questions and scoring information for exams given before 2003.

 The Student Performance Q&A. In this invaluable resource, the Chief Reader of the AP Exam compiles feedback from members of the reading leadership to describe how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.